 Few have as impressive a resume as tech giant Elon Musk.
-A household name and innovative billionaire, Musk co-founded PayPal, Tesla and Neurolink, has put forth numerous groundbreaking projects, and has won scores of accolades and awards.
+A household name and innovative billionaire, Musk co-founded PayPal, Tesla and Neurolink, has put forth numerous groundbreaking projects (anyone ready for a trip to the moon or to Mars?), and has won scores of accolades and awards.
 He was even the inspiration for Robert Downey Jr.’s portrayal of Iron Man.
-So, is Musk the superhero that the world has portrayed him as, or given a number of controversies that have resulted in lawsuits and his recent removal as Tesla chairman, are we romanticizing who he is at our own peril?
+So, is Musk the superhero that the world has portrayed him as, or given a number of controversies that have resulted in lawsuits, raised eyebrows, and his recent removal as Tesla chairman, are we romanticizing who he is at our own peril?

 Here are three reasons why Elon Musk is a figure to be admired, and three reasons why not.